 First, know the size and brand of your old wipers for an idea of which new ones you should buy.
 Remove the old blades and then install the new set, making sure that they are correctly aligned and clicked into place.
 Last, turn on the car and test the newly installed set.

 A radiator cools off your car’s engine and sustains a lot of heat and debris buildup.
 Keep this part clean by draining the fluid and removing built up deposits.
 Remove the remaining particles by flushing it out with water.
 Last, refill the container with new coolant.

 There are several maintenance tasks that all drivers should consider doing themselves.
 Changing the oil or replacing the air filter takes only a few minutes if you’ve done it before.
-If you go to the mechanic, though, you spend an unnecessary amount of money to have it fixed.
-In addition to saving money, you will become a better, more confident driver.
+If you go to the mechanic, you will spend some of money to have it fixed.
+In addition to saving money, these skills you learn will help you become more confident driver.
 You’ll have a better idea of how to react if a car breaks down on you or someone you know.